 - Potential durability concerns

-This mouth guard by Shock Doctor is another high quality option for hockey players.
+This mouthguard by Shock Doctor is another high-quality option for hockey players.
 It features a 3 layer design that is built to absorb impact and shock very well.
-Because it has a low profile design, it is fairly easy to talk in, and doesn’t take up a whole lot of space.
+Because it has a low-profile design, it is fairly easy to talk in and doesn’t take up a whole lot of space in your mouth.

 Related: Best Hockey Helmets